Breast Augmentation Topics

 Both silicone and saline implants are available in various sizes and shapes, according to the patient’s personal preference.
 Both types of implants require minimal incisions, with the silicone implant requiring a slightly longer incision than the saline implant.
 Both silicone and saline implants can be placed through inframammary (breast fold) or periareolar (along the lower areolar border) incision areas.
 The incision scars are barely noticeable and easily concealed either just under the areola or by the breast fold.
 The transaxillary (underarm) approach does not allow for as precise a placement of the implant as do the inframammary or periareolar approaches.
 For this reason, Dr. Sanders does not favor the transaxillary incision.

 Saline and silicone implants each come with two types of outer shells: smooth or textured.
 Smooth implants, which are round in shape, are the most popular choice of breast implants.
-Smooth implants are covered in smooth, thin plastic that gives the breast a soft feeling and produces less wrinkling than do the textured implants.
+Smooth implants are covered in smooth, thin silastic material that gives the breast a soft feeling and produces less wrinkling than do the textured implants.
 And since smooth implants don’t adhere to the surrounding breast tissue, they move within the breast implant pocket, giving them more natural overall movement than textured implants.

-There is also a lower chance of rippling when using smooth implants as opposed to textured, and recovery time for smooth implants is less than for textured shaped implants.
+There is also a lower chance of rippling when using smooth implants as opposed to textured, and recovery time for smooth implants may be less than for textured shaped implants.
 Textured implants have a slightly rough surface designed to cause the implant to adhere to the tissue around it, maintaining their position.
-Tear drop implants are filled with a thicker gel that causes the implant to be “form stable” (meaning that it doesn’t change shape).
+Tear drop implants have a textured surface and may be filled with a thicker gel that causes the implant to be “form stable” (meaning that it doesn’t change shape).
 These implants are used primarily in reconstructive cases or where there is significant tightness in the lower part of the breast.
 The textured surface prevents rotation of the implant, which is important because of their “tear drop” shape.
 The incision is larger when placing textured implants, resulting in a longer scar.
 For the tear drop implant, recovery time is also longer, and the cost of these implants is greater than for smooth implants.

 Dr. Sanders uses the “dual plane” placement method, a method that places the implants partially under the muscle (with the top of the implant under the pectoral muscle and the bottom of the implant in front of the pectoral muscle).
 This implant placement method provides a more natural slope to the upper part of the breast.